star-39/moe-sticker-bot/README.md

 ### No response?
 The bot might have encountered some unhandled exception, please report to issues.

-### LINE animated stickers will never be supported because of Telegram's restrictions
+### LINE animated stickers will never be supported due to Telegram's restrictions
-LINE's animated stickers are in APNG bitmap , however, Telegram's animated sticker only allow vector images, which is a completely different format from bitmap.
+LINE's animated stickers are in APNG bitmap, however, Telegram's animated sticker only allow vector images, which is a completely diffferent.
 Telegram even sets the size limit to 64KB, hence converting stickers to Telegram animated format is impossible.

 ## License